 Google and Facebook make the rules in a lot of instances, and we have to stay within their boundaries and guidelines if we want to play the game.
 Sometimes we work really hard for a result only to have the “rules” change a week later.
 But that doesn’t mean we can just throw in the towel.
 We have to keep at it.

-Maintaining positivity and being committed to giving it our all, day in and day out, inspires us to work hard for our clients and keeps us from forgetting why we’re here and what we’re here to do.
+Maintaining positivity and being committed to giving it our all, day in and day out, inspires us to work hard for our clients and helps us remember why we’re here and what we’re here to do.
 It reminds us not to give up when the going gets tough or hide when we don’t have the answers.
-Instead, we brainstorm; we research; we test; we look at the challenge from different angles; we try and try again until we meet, and in some extra rewarding cases, exceed our expectations.
+Instead, we brainstorm.
+We research.
+We test.
+We look at the challenge from different angles.
+We try and try again until we meet, and in some extra-rewarding cases, exceed our expectations.